Toshiba refreshed their external hard drive line up.

 Canvio Connect II Security

 You buy the Canvio Connect II NTI software.
 This software allows you to set a password, and encrypt your files.
 A boon for those travelling with their hard drive.
-Should you loose your drive your files will be safe.
+Should you lose your drive your files will be safe.

 Be aware the Toshiba password and data encryption uses the NTI software that you install on your Mac.